How to Rent a Storage Unit

 The need for extra storage space today has become important for a lot of different reasons.
 Whether it’s a life transition such as moving, (the average American will move 11.4 times in his lifetime), or because we’ve outgrown our storage space in the home or apartment we live in, people are in need of storing their belongings elsewhere.
 Enter the storage unit.
 You’ve probably seen storage facilities cropping up all over the place in your town.
 These are being built to satisfy the need for extra storage.

 But just how does one go about renting a storage unit?
 It’s really quite simple.
-And best of all there are no long-term commitments in most cases.
+And best of all, there are no long-term commitments in most cases.
+Whether you prefer to handle everything online from the comfort of your home or you’d rather stop by in person, we’ve made the process easy either way.

 5 Steps to Renting a Storage Unit

 First, do an internet search for storage facilities near you.
 You’ll most likely find a wide array of choices close by.
 Visit the website of the company to get an understanding of the types and sizes of storage units they offer.
 Check out their office hours and access hours to see when you’d be able to get into your unit.
-Read about their security features.
-For example, do they have video surveillance?
-Find out about the amenities the facility offers such as indoor or drive-up storage, heated or climate-controlled storage units, moving dollies for use, moving truck rental on-site, boxes and packing supplies, and online bill-pay options.
-Obviously, price is a factor as well.
-But be sure to weigh the dollars you’ll save versus the amenities offered and the distance you’ll have to travel to get to your unit.
-Sometimes saving a few dollars doesn’t make sense when you consider how much added travel time you’ll have or the loss of a nice feature like heat in the storage unit.
+Read about their security features — do they have video surveillance?
+Find out about the amenities the facility offers, such as indoor or drive-up storage, heated or climate-controlled units, moving dollies, moving truck rental on-site, boxes and packing supplies, and online bill-pay options.
+Price is a factor too, but be sure to weigh the dollars you’ll save versus the amenities offered and the distance you’ll have to travel.
+Sometimes saving a few dollars doesn’t make sense when you consider added travel time or the loss of a helpful feature like climate control.

-The store manager will then give you a copy of your rental agreement, a receipt for your payment and a pin code for the gate and door access points.
-It’s recommended that you give your access code a try while you’re there to make sure it works.
-This is especially true if you plan to move in outside of the facility’s office hours.
+Whether you completed your rental online or in person, you’ll receive a copy of your rental agreement, a payment receipt, and a pin code for the gate and door access points.
+We recommend testing your access code while someone is available to assist, especially if you plan to move in outside of office hours.

 All that’s left to do is move in!
-Depending on the volume of items that you plan on storing, this may be the same day you rent or on a different day.
-It always helps to get friends to assist you if you’re storing a whole house-worth of stuff.
-If this is the case, you might want to inquire as to whether the storage facility has on-site moving trucks for rent.
-This could save you a trip across town to rent a vehicle for your move.
-If you’re renting an 18-wheel semi-truck, ask the store manager whether the facility can accommodate this size of vehicle.
-Another thing you might want to do while at the facility is buy boxes and packing supplies.
-Most facilities carry these items and it can be one less thing to get come move-in day.
+Depending on the volume of items you’re storing, this may happen the same day you rent or on a future date.
+If you’re storing a whole house worth of belongings, it always helps to recruit some friends.
+You may also want to ask whether the facility has on-site moving trucks for rent — it could save you a trip across town.
+If you’re using a large vehicle like an 18-wheel semi-truck, check with the store manager ahead of time to confirm the facility can accommodate it.
+And while you’re at it, consider picking up boxes and packing supplies on-site so it’s one less errand before move-in day..

-To make the most of your storage unit space, here are some tips for packing your unit efficiently.
+To make the most of your storage unit space, check out our tips for packing your unit efficiently.

 About the Author: Derek Hines